bgu-frontend/hw4-security/README.md

     4. unauthenticated users can still see the public feed.
 2. create a profile page for authenticated users. link: on the main page of the app.
     1. Clicking on it, shows a page with the details of the current user.
-3. for simplicity, the username, password, and email cannot be changed after user creation, and we don't support deletion.
+3. for simplicity, the username, password, and email cannot be changed after user creation, and we don't support user deletion.

 ## Implementation - front&back end error handling:
 1. If a user inserted a bad input in the form, it should be verified in the front end.
-2. The backend should send proper status codes (200- ok, 204- success and no content, 201- created, 400 bad request, 403-forbidden, 404- doesn't exist, 500- internal server error, and others) and the frontend should show a proper message interpreting those.
+2. The backend should send proper status codes (200- ok, 204- success and no content, 201- created, 400 bad request, 403-forbidden, 404- doesn't exist, 500- internal server error, and maybe others).
+The frontend should show the user matching, informative messages. interpreting those.
 For example:
     1. A user cannot create an existing other user's email address: this will return a bad request code.
-    2. A user must enter an email, it can be verified at the front end.
+    2. A user must enter an email and cannot leave the input empty, it can be verified at the front end.
+    3. If a user inserts an incorrect username/password combo, "incorrect credentials" should show on screen.

 ### Bonus: up to 10 points ("magen" for the exercises) for extra features:
 1. Let the user add a profile picture.
 Save it to Cloudinary.